MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/findpatterns.md

 ---
-title: Find Patterns in Strings ms.date: 09/18/2018 ms.topic: conceptual
+title: Find patterns in strings with Code Accelerator - Python ms.date: 09/24/2018 ms.topic: conceptual ms.service: prose-codeaccelerator
-ms.service: prose-codeaccelerator
+author: simmdan
+ms.author: dsimmons
+description: LEarn how to automatically identify different formats and patterns in input string data with PROSE Code Accelerator for Python.
 ---

-# Find Patterns in Strings
+# Find patterns in strings with Code Accelerator

-Have you ever written a script to perform a string transformation and have it either crash or produce wrong results silently due to input data being in unexpected formats?
-Or do you want to figure out how many different cases you need to handle in your standardization procedure.
+Have you ever written a script to perform a string transformation and have it either crash or produce wrong results silently due to unexpected formats in your input data?
+Or do you want to figure out how many different cases you need to handle in your standardization procedure?
- The **Find Patterns Operation** automatically identifies different formats and patterns in string data.
+**Find Patterns Operation** automatically identifies different formats and patterns in string data.
 Given a set of input strings, **Find Patterns Operation** produces a small number of regular expressions such that they together match all the input strings, except possibly a small fraction of outliers.